 8. Muzeum Domków Lalek, Gier i Zabawek

-The Warsaw Museum of Dollhouses, Games and Toys is home to an incredible collection of 150 miniature houses, complete with carefully crafted furniture and interiors from various time periods.
+At Warsaw’s Museum of Dollhouses, Games, and Toys, the main attraction is a collection of 150 miniature houses with carefully crafted furniture and interiors from different eras.

 9. Muzeum Warszawy

-The museum’s five floors showcase the city’s evolution through fascinating collections – everything from vintage clocks and medals to maps, clothing, and postcards.
-Don’t worry about the language barrier – all exhibits come with detailed descriptions in both Polish and English.
+Over five floors, visitors can trace the city’s history through carefully selected collections – from antique clocks and medals to maps, clothing, and postcards, all accompanied by detailed descriptions in both Polish and English.

-The museum welcomes visitors Tuesday through Sunday, and admission is free on Thursdays.
+The museum is open from Tuesday to Sunday, and admission is free on Thursdays.

 10. Muzeum Flipperów

-The best part?
-You can play all 60 working machines without spending an extra penny.
-Fan favorites include Twilight Zone, Terminator 2, Batman Forever, and The Addams Family.
+The museum’s main feature is that all 60 working machines are available to play at no extra charge.
+Among them are classics like Twilight Zone, Terminator 2, Batman Forever, and The Addams Family.

 11. Muzeum Katyńskie

-The Katyn Museum tells the heartbreaking story of 1939-1940, when 22,000 Polish prisoners of war lost their lives in Soviet camps and prisons.
+At the Katyń Museum, the exhibits tell the story of the tragic events of 1939-1940, when 22,000 Polish prisoners of war were killed in Soviet camps and prisons.

 12. Centrum Pieniądza NBP im.
 Sławomira S. Skrzypka

-At the free Money Centre museum, you’ll dive straight into the world of finance through hands-on exhibits – including the chance to pick up a real gold bar and take a peek inside a bank vault.
+At this free museum, you are immediately drawn into the world of finance through interactive exhibits – you can lift a real gold bar and step inside a bank vault.

 13. Muzeum Farmacji

-The exhibits spotlight the fascinating history of medicines, poisons, and narcotics.
-There’s even a special room dedicated to traditional Chinese and Japanese medicine, where you can learn about ancient healing practices from the Far East.
+The exhibition places particular emphasis on the history of medicines, poisons, and narcotic substances.
+A separate room is devoted to traditional medicine in China and Japan, where visitors can explore ancient healing practices from the Far East.

-The museum’s library holds 4,000 rare pharmaceutical books, open to researchers.
-Most of the collection has been donated by the pharmaceutical community, which has been actively supporting the museum for over 30 years.
+The museum library contains 4,000 rare publications on pharmacy that are available to researchers.
+Most of the exhibits and books were donated by the pharmaceutical community, which has actively supported the museum for more than 30 years.

 14. Narodowe Muzeum Techniki